keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 description: Study notes of computer network technology
 ---

-## OSI model
+## Network Models - OSI model and more

 OSI stands for **Open System Interconnection** model.
 OSI model has 7 layers.
-But the most commonly (arguably) used model is the 'five-layer' model, which includes **physical layer** (layer 1), data **link layer** (layer 2), **network layer** (layer 3), **transport layer** (layer 4) and **application layer** (layer 5).
+But the more commonly (arguably) used model is the 'five-layer' model[^tcp-ip-model], which includes **physical layer** (layer 1), data **link layer** (layer 2), **network layer** (layer 3), **transport layer** (layer 4) and **application layer** (layer 5).
 OSI model adds two additional layers in between transport layer and application layer, namely _session layer_ and _presentation layer_.

 ### Encapsulation and Decapsulation

-The key take-away with the OSI model or the five-layer model is how data flows among the layers of the model.
+The key take-away with the most of the popular network models is how data flows among the layers.
 Let's only use the five-layer model to explain.

+Some terminology first:

+PDU
+: Protocol Data Unit - each protocol defines a unit of data that belongs to it.

-When an service (say, service `A`) in the application layer needs to send data to the another application running on another node, here is what happens:
+When an application (say, app `A`) in the application layer needs to send data to a service (say, service `S`) running on the other node, here is what happens:

-1. The data service `A` is sending gets **encapsulated** in the layers below; first, data is being treated as the payload of the packets in transport layer when making transport layer packets.
-Then the same thing is done in the network layer to wrap transport layer packets in the payload of the IP datagrams.
-This continues until (and including) data link layer.
-In the end, Ethernet frames are created before sending out on the network.
+1. The data service `A` is sending gets **encapsulated** in the layers below.
+First, data (application layer PDU) is being taken as the payload of the **segment**s (transport layer PDU) in transport layer when assembling transport layer protocol data (with protocols like TCP, UDP, etc.).
+Then the same thing is done in the network layer to wrap transport layer segments in the payload of the **packet**s (network layer PDU) according to some network layer protocol (a typical protocol is **IP**).
+This continues until (and including) the data link layer.
+In the end, **frame**s (link layer PDU) are assembled (according to protocols like Ethernet) before sending out on the network.
-2.
+2. On the other side of the receiving end, the node where the service `S` is running on receives the data from the bottom - the physical layer.
+Then it strips away data layer by layer until eventually reaching to the top layer - the application layer - and hence reaching service `S`.
+The way the system strips away data is by examing the headers of the PDU and removes the header that belongs to the layer below it to extract only the payload, which is then the PDU that belongs to the current layer.
+This process of _unpacking_ data is called **decapsulation**.

+Some more notes: in a communication of two parties, we need a way of identifying entities in this communication.
+In computer networking world, we use _addresses_ to do so.
+To identify which application is talking to what service on two ends, `port`s are used in transport layer.
+Similarly, for the same communication, `IP`s are used in the network layer to identify the nodes/computers where the application and the service are running on.
+That's why source and destination IP addresses are being put in the header of a packet.
+Likewise, `MAC` addresses are used in link layer to identify network interfaces on a network.

-A video about OSI models and exactly what I tried to explain 😃
+Here a nice video about network models and exactly what I tried to explain 😃

 {% include embed/youtube.html id='3b_TAYtzuho' %}